Knowledge Hub

 Charles Rogers

-Senior Financial Services Solicitor (Scottish Qualified)
+Senior Solicitor - Financial Services (Scottish Qualified)

 Charles is a specialist in financial regulation, having qualified as a solicitor in Scotland in 2014.
 He advises financial institutions, their clients, and services providers on both regulated and unregulated financial services.
 This includes drafting and reviewing agreements; providing legal opinions; contributing to disputes advice; and assisting with applications to—as well as correspondence with—the financial regulator and ombudsman.